 Technegas Functional Lung Imaging

-Technegas is an ultra-fine dispersion of Technetium-labelled carbon, produced by heating Technetium-99m in a carbon crucible for a few seconds at 2,750 degrees Celsius1.
-The resultant gas-like Technegas, thus produced in a Technegas generator, is a dispersion of nanosized (average size 30-60nm) pure carbon platelets of hexagonal shape fully encapsulating Technetium metal crystals2.
+TECHNEGASTM is an ultra-fine dispersion of Technetium-labelled carbon, produced by heating Technetium-99m in a carbon crucible for a few seconds at 2,750 degrees Celsius1.
+The resultant gas-like TECHNEGASTM, thus produced in a Technegas generator, is a dispersion of nanosized (average size 30-60nm) pure carbon platelets of hexagonal shape fully encapsulating Technetium metal crystals2.
 The small size and hydrophobic properties together confirm ideal characteristics for gas-like behaviour and alveoli deposition into the lungs2-3.
-Technegas penetrates to the sub-segmental areas of the lung and is trapped by surfactant in the alveolar walls4.
+TECHNEGASTM penetrates to the sub-segmental areas of the lung and is trapped by surfactant in the alveolar walls4.

 Of significant interest, when compared to CT, is the low radiation dose imparted by V/Q SPECT imaging8.
 This is important in all patients but particularly in young women with proliferating breast tissue9.